rjwthree/TIMSS_PIRLS/README.md

 Cohen's d - This is a very common effect size and it is implemented as usual: the raw mean difference divided by the quadratic mean of standard deviations.

 U3* - The proportion of males above the female median.
-Adapted from Cohen's U3, which is based on the mean rather than median.
+Adapted from the canonical Cohen's U3, which is incorrectly based on the mean rather than the median.

 Probability of Superiority (PS) - The probability that a random male will have a higher score than a random female.